metanav/RockPiN10/README.md

 $ cd RockPiN10/rknn_tflite_mobilenet_v1

-Note: change host and port to receive stream at your target machine at line 127 in the inference.py script
+Note: change the host and port to receive UDP stream at your target machine at line 127 in the inference.py script.
+The host ip is your desktop or laptop ip address.
 ### Run
 $ python3 inference.py